Conference Realignment: 2 Scenarios Where Big 12 is Involved - NewsBreak

 Sports Illustrated’s MountaineersNow.com revealed its take on how the Big 12 could stay afloat.
 By merging with the remaining Pac-12 schools, the Big 12 would become a 20-team super conference.

-Here are the suggested teams that could join the Bears in the Big 12 in this potential scenario:
+Here are the suggested teams that could join the Red Raiders in the Big 12 in this potential scenario:

 The 20 members: Arizona, Arizona State, Baylor, BYU, Central Florida, Cincinnati, Colorado, Houston, Iowa State, Kansas, Kansas State, Oklahoma State, Oregon, Oregon State, TCU, Texas Tech, Utah, Washington, Washington State, West Virginia.